-▶ OCCUPATIONAL DISABILITY, at age 60, if an employee has at least 10 years of railroad service or at any age if the employee has at least 20 years (240 months) of service, when the employee is disabled for his or her regular railroad occupation.
-An annuity based on occupational disability, rather than total disability, also requires a current connection with the railroad industry.
+• Occupational disability, if an employee is disabled from his or her regular railroad occupation at age 60, and has at least 10 years of railroad service, or at any age if the employee has at least 20 years (240 months) of service.

+- An annuity based on occupational disability also requires a current connection with the railroad industry.

-OCCUPATIONAL DISABILITY means an employee is disabled for his or her regular railroad occupation (generally, the job he or she worked the longest in the last 5 years) and the condition is expected to last at least 12 months or longer.
+OCCUPATIONAL DISABILITY means an employee is disabled from his or her regular railroad occupation (generally, the job he or she worked the longest in the last 5 years) and the condition is expected to last at least 12 months or longer.